Search for an item here.

 What is screen format?

-To make things easier to understand, we will categorize screen format as two types: Full Frame and Widescreen.
+To make things easier to understand, I will categorize screen format as two types: Full Frame and Widescreen.

 Full Frame (1.33:1) , (1.37:1) will fill your normal TV (4:3) to the fullest.